 3. If you will be sending your answers later, please tell me when to expect them so that I can track things.

 4. Required: A photo of yourself at the entrance to or exit from The Crawl to keep your found log in place.
 If camera shy, use your name badge or caching name on a piece of paper.
+NOTE: 9/25/2020 - Logs without something to show that you, as a cacher, were actually there will be deleted.
+Interesting photos may be included; however they don't show that you truly visited.

 Questions to answer for verification of your visit: (Responses to your answers may be delayed if I am out of internet access, so log your find once your answers are sent.)